Azure/application-gateway-kubernetes-ingress/docs/annotations.md

           servicePort: 443
 ```

-## Azure WAF policy for an Ingress host and path
+## Attach firewall policy to a host and path
-This annotation allows you to attach an already created WAF policy to the list of hosts and paths within the Kubernetes
+This annotation allows you to attach an already created WAF policy to the list paths for a host within a Kubernetes
 Ingress resource being annotated.

 The WAF policy must be created in advance.
 Example of using [Azure Portal](https://portal.azure.com/) to create a policy: